How to Repot Spider Plants in 5 Easy Steps

 If you notice roots that are growing through drainage holes or above the soil line, then it should be repotted.

-The first sign to look out for is roots growing through the drainage holes.
+The first sign you need to repot your spider plant is roots growing through the drainage holes.
 If you’ve hung your spider plant up in a hanging basket, these roots should be easy to see.
-But, if they’re planted in a regular pot, make sure you check the base of the container every now and then to look for overgrown roots.
+But if they’re planted in a regular pot, check the base of the container for overgrown roots.

 Roots growing above the soil line are also a problem.
-This shows the roots have used up all the available space in the container and are likely wrapped around each other in circles at the bottom of the pot.
+This shows the roots have used up all the available space in the container.
+They are likely wrapped around each other in circles at the bottom of the pot.

 Under these conditions, the roots struggle to draw up moisture and nutrients to deliver to the parts of the plant that need it, leading to stunted growth.